PedroCristo/README-TEST/README.md

 ![Colours Palete](./assets/readme/extras/watches_clocks_color_palete.png)<br>

-- The colour scheme is kept simple by opting for a combination of white text set against the image background and black text against the white background.
+- The colour scheme is kept simple by opting for a combination of white text set against the image background and black text set against the white background.
 The navbar was set on a white background and a light grey on the bottom.
 The interactive colour is used for icons and the website logo.
-  Yellow and red are used for the buttons to buy and see product details.
-The dark grey for to website footer contrasts with the rest of the website.
+  Yellow is used for the "Buy Now" buttons and red is used to the "Discover More" buttons.
+The Dark grey was used for the website footer.
+This contrasts with the rest of the website.

 #### Typography

-- The Montserrat font is used as the main font for the whole project and the Kaushan font is used to display the website logo.
+- The Montserrat font is used as the main font for the whole project.
+The Kaushan font is used to display the website logo.

 #### Imagery

-- All the images, were converted to webp format to improve the website performance.
-The product images and banners are uploaded through the admin panel.
-The image banners are available in two different sizes to be displayed on desktop and mobile.
+- All the images were converted to webp format to improve the website performance.
+The product images and banners are uploaded by the admin panel.
+The image banners are available in two different sizes.
+The different sizes allow for the banners to be displayed on both desktop and mobile platforms.

 #### Video

-- They are 2 videos playing as a background on the landing page, one is displaying on the desktop another one is on mobile.
-  They were both compressed to improve the website's performance.
+- On the landing page, 2 videos playing as a background.
+One video is displayed on the desktop platform whilst the second video plays on the mobile platform.
+The two videos were both compressed to improve the website's performance.

 ### Wireframes

-Wireframes for this project can be located [here](WIREFRAMES.md)
+Wireframes for this project are located [here](WIREFRAMES.md)

 ## Database Diagram